h183502/dat110public/week11/week11.md

 #### Exercise 1 - Two-phase commit protocol

-Consider the CPN model of the [two phase commit protocol](https://github.com/selabhvl/dat110public/blob/master/week11/stopwaitprotocolmodel.cpn) that was covered in the lectures.
+Consider the CPN model of the [two phase commit protocol](https://github.com/selabhvl/dat110public/blob/master/week11/stopwaitprotocolmodel.cpn) described in the paper: https://hvl.instructure.com/courses/6156/files/folder/material?preview=380233

 Use CPN Tools and simulation to perform some executions of the CPN model.
 Make sure that you cover both the case where workers votes `Yes`, and where some worker votes `No`.